tumrod/learn-new-thing-everyday/README.md

 ## [random][random-dir]
 * Random things, probably will be mini-project that eventually will be on codepen.io

+### [fantasy-series][fantasy-dir]
+* Well, I was thinking of doing some CSS and javascript animation.
+* Here is my first codepen ever!
+It is a train-window side view.
+I mostly coded with jQuery and CSS.
+I learned a great deal in adding CSS and HTML tag using jQuery.
+It was incredibly fun!
+* This is the [train-window][train-window-link] link to codepen so that you could see the actual animation :)

 ### jQuery-project
 #### [rainy-weather][jQuery-dir]
 ![rainy-weather](https://github.com/tumrod/learn-new-thing-everyday/blob/master/random/jQuery-project/08102015.png)